 Dancing Goats Dairy is a small goat dairy on the North Shore of Massachusetts.
-Using the milk from our pastured-raised, mixed breed herd, we make small, artisan batches of fresh and aged cheese as well as bottling fresh, raw milk.
+Using the milk from our pastured-raised, mixed breed herd, we make small, artisan batches of fresh and aged cheese that combine old world techniques with a modern flair.

 Our cheeses are made by hand in small batches from whole, fresh milk that is antibiotic and hormone free.
 Our herd is raised on open pasture, giving our cheeses a distinct but mild flavor that changes with the seasons.
-Only microbial (non-animal) rennet and the highest quality herbs and spices are used in our cheeses.
+We craft our cheeses with microbial rennet and the highest quality herbs and spices, sourcing locally whenever possible.

 Our story, like most good stories, begins with an unlikely event and a little kiss of fate.
 Our owner and cheesemaker, Erin Bligh, was fresh back from a term abroad in Rennes, France, where she had fallen in love with the rustic simplicity of French cheese.
 After finishing school, she shocked her friends and family by announcing that she had taken a job as a Kidding Intern at Consider Bardwell Farm in West Pawlet, Vermont.

 Erin spent about a year at Consider Bardwell, first as a kidding intern, learning how to birth goats, milk and make a farm run, then another several months in the cheese room as an apprentice, learning the delicate art of turning that toiled-for milk into a culinary masterpiece.
 After a while though, she began to miss the proximity of her friends and family and decided to endeavor to find a farm closer to her hometown in Massachusetts where she could raise her very own herd of goats.

 In 2012, she settled on a property in Newbury, MA, just a short ride down the road from her family’s home, where she started growing her milking herd and developing recipes using the milk from two does she had brought home with her from Consider Bardwell.